madzak/python-json-logger/README.markdown

 ## Integrating with Python's logging framework

 Json outputs are provided by the JsonFormatter logging formatter.
-You can add the customer formatter like below:
+You can add the custom formatter like below:

 **Please note: version 0.1.0 has changed the import structure, please update to the following example for proper importing**